Blue Angel (train): Description

 These streamlined DEMUs were built by Allan of Rotterdam in 1953-54 for Nederlandse Spoorwegen.
 30 1-car DE-1 units (numbered 21-50) and 46 2-car DE-2 units (numbered 61-106) were built.

 The DE-1 contained only two compartments, smoking and non-smoking.
 There was no separate 1st class compartment; instead, eight seats in the non-smoking compartment were designated 1st class and fitted with different seat covers.

 Mechanically related to the class is the single-car DE-20, nicknamed The Camel (in Dutch: De Kameel), an inspection vehicle built in 1954, later rented out as an excursion train.

 The body shape of the units is derived from the NS Mat 46.
 The DE-1 is 27.05m long and has two bogies, each powered by two electric motors.
 The DE-2 is 45.4m long and the two cars are articulated, with three bogies in total.
 The first and third are each powered by two electric motors, with the middle bogie being an articulated Jacobs bogie.
 Power is provided by two diesel engines (originally manufactured by AEC), with each engine driving one bogie.
-The diesel engines on the DE-2 were replaced with more powerful Cummins engines in the 1950s.
+The diesel engines on the DE-2 were replaced with more powerful AEC engines in the 1960s.
 The wheelbase of each bogie is 3.0m, and the center-to-center distance of the bogies is 18.35m.
 The sets are equipped with Scharfenberg couplers, and up to three units can be coupled together for multiple working.

 The units were delivered in a light blue color with orange lining and provided with wings under the cab windows, leading to the Blue Angel nickname.
 In the 1960s, the units were repainted into red livery that was then standard for all diesel trainsets owned by Nederlandse Spoorwegen.

 Modernisation

 The first DE-2 unit, number 88, was refurbished by Hoofdwerkplaats Haarlem in 1975, and a further 25 DE-2 units were refurbished between 1977 and 1981.
-The changes included more spacious cabs, new interiors with red seating, a small first-class compartment, automatic doors, the removal of steps between the doors and the passenger seating, sliding windows to replace the crank-operated opening windows, and new diesel engines with a cooling system on the roof above each set of doors.
+The changes included more spacious cabs, new interiors with red seating, a small first-class compartment, automatic doors, the removal of steps between the doors and the passenger seating, sliding windows to replace the crank-operated opening windows, and new Cummins diesel engines with a cooling system on the roof above each set of doors.
 The refurbished units were delivered in the standard Nederlandse Spoorwegen yellow livery.
 The refurbished units were renumbered 161-186.
 Due to significant differences in the conversion, prototype refurbished unit 161 was removed from service in 1984 and scrapped in 1988.